• Skip to content

 One very concerned reader was certain that stevia was causing her insomnia and bladder irritation.
 She was getting up to go to the bathroom more frequently, which was really hurting the quality of her sleep.
 Her mother was the only person that could relate and mentioned that she should stop using stevia.
 Sure enough, she read all the labels on her supplements and in her pantry, and gave her kitchen a stevia-free makeover.
 She also stopped baking with stevia — and was able to sleep like a baby!

-Stevia is a natural sweetener, derived from the plant Stevia rebaudiana, or “honey leaf,” which contains the sweet-tasting compounds known as steviol glycosides.
-Stevia is 200-350 times sweeter than sucrose (table sugar) – but unlike sugar, stevia contains no calories.
-Therefore, it is often recommended as a healthy sugar substitute that can sweeten up foods without the negative effects of sugar.
+Stevia is a natural sweetener derived from the plant Stevia rebaudiana, or “honey leaf,” which contains the sweet-tasting compounds known as steviol glycosides.
+It is 200-350 times sweeter than sucrose (table sugar) – but unlike sugar, stevia contains no calories.
+(7) Therefore, it is often recommended as a healthy sugar substitute that can sweeten up foods without the negative effects of sugar.

 Steviol glycosides, which are refined extracts of stevia, are recognized as safe by the Food and Drug Administration (FDA).
-However, whole-leaf varieties and raw stevia extracts are currently not approved by the FDA for use in food products, due to a lack of research.
+Whole-leaf varieties and raw stevia extracts are currently not approved by the FDA for industrial food production, due to a lack of research.
+(9,10)

 Today, stevia is often used in teas and coffee.
 It can also be found in other products, such as supplements, protein powders, and snacks.